Page 2

 • Sanden 9 piston Compressor (located in front of the turbo in place of the fan belt idler tensioner pulley)

 Note: Unidan has a complete air conditioning kit available and their evaporator unit fits very nicely under the centre of the front dash console.
 Its priced quite reasonably, as I soon found out that buying my own parts ended up costing me just as much or more, (due to import freight costs).
-If I had my time around I would probably just buy Dans kit, but you live and learn.
-My system does however allow me to keep the floor space in the middle of the cabin clear, for the dog to rest and to easily step from one side of the cab to the other.
+If I had my time around I would probably just buy Dans kit.
+My design does however allow me to keep the floor space in the middle of the cabin clear, for the dog to rest and to easily step from one side of the cab to the other.

 Exhaust & Air Inlet